devminidinethra/devminidinethra/README.md

 ## Hi there 👋

 # 💫 About Me:
-🚀 Currently Working On: Developing an interactive web application with real-time features<br>🔄 Looking to Collaborate On: Web development projects and real-time data handling<br>📊 Seeking Help With: Real-time communication strategies<br>🎓 Studying: Object-Oriented Programming with Java and PHP, and HTML<br>💡 Ask Me About: Web development<br>🎉 Fun Fact: I once fixed a bug by commenting out half of the code, then uncommenting line by line until the issue resurfaced!
+🚀 Currently Working On: Developing an interactive web application with real-time features<br>🔄 Looking to Collaborate On: Web development projects and real-time data handling<br>🎓 Studying: Object-Oriented Programming with Java and PHP, and HTML<br>💡 Ask Me About: Web development<br>🎉 Fun Fact: I once fixed a bug by commenting out half of the code, then uncommenting line by line until the issue resurfaced!

 ## 🌐 Socials: